RollBots: Tribes

-Tensai: The scientific tribe, these are the most intelligent RollBots in Flip City.
+Tensai: The scientific tribe are the most intelligent RollBots in Flip City.
 The members of this tribe are responsible for the maintenance and construction of technological material.
-They are the creators of the new bot mods.
 Gates is the head of this tribe.

 Zeishi: A quiet and mysterious tribe.
 They live in remote boot sector homes and do not interact much with other tribes.
-The Zeishi tribe is the most obscure of the bunch.
-Very quiet and bizarre, bots from this tribe tend to keep to themselves and their homes.
+The Zeishi tribe is the most obscure of the bunch, bots from this tribe tend to keep to themselves and their homes.

 Zobo'shi: The members of this tribe are involved in emergency services.
 They are firefighters, but assist in any disaster.
 They have a strong rivalry with the FCPD.
 Fire Chief Cables is the head of this tribe.

 Zogen'sha: This tribe lives in the Cathedral.
 The members provide spiritual guidance and also act somewhat like an oracle.
 Their rules forbid the Kei'zatsu from entering their cathedral.
 They appear to be aware of what Spin really is and his destiny as well.
 The En is the leader of this tribe.
 They provide insight into the past, present, and future of rollbot life and always seem to be stressed-out.

 Zurasho: The construction workers of Flip City.
 Commander Octo is the head of this Tribe.
 The Zurasho tribe is responsible for the construction and maintenance of Flip City.
-These builders are proud of their work and always look to keep Flip City growing.

 Zushin: The lost tribe, and the only tribe that can communicate with the Hub and override the system.
 The Hub will warn the Zushin directly if there is a problem anywhere in Flip City, but can limit warnings to only true emergencies on Zushin request.
 They also protect the other tribes, including Kei'zatsu.
 Spin is the only surviving member.
 When Spin was a BotTot, the tribe as a whole was exterminated by the Spiderbots, led by Vertex, as part of their plans to destroy all Rollbots.

 There are actually twelve tribes, but most Rollbots believe that there are only eleven.
 The Kenchi-ku is a sub-tribe of the Hai'bu.